jhermann/artifactory-debian/README.md

 On modern systems with Python 2.6 or 2.7 installed, you can use the `{variable}` syntax for replacements;
 otherwise you have to fall back on `%(variable)s` instead.

+You can also set some repository parameters in the URL's anchor, formatted like a query string (`key=val&...`):

+* `mindepth` — The number of path components that must already exist (default: 0).
+You can use this to prevent accidental creation of new repositories, or packages.
+* `overwrite` — Allows you to disable the check for an already existing `.changes` file at the target URL (set to 0 or 1; default: 0).

 As mentioned earlier, if you have the indexing job in Jenkins, a successful upload can trigger an automatic index run via its REST API, and the `post_upload_command` configuration option comes into play here.